- These products, services, websites, apps and the Alexa Skill are referred to collectively as “services” in this policy.

 - We collect personal data in order to be able to provide you with our services.

 - To access some of our services, e.g. Mobile Ticketing in the NCTX Buses App, topping up an Easyrider card or viewing “Favourites”, you must register for an account.

 - The types of personal data we collect are: name, postal address, email address, date of birth, telephone number, social media handle

-- We collect usage information about you whenever you interact with our website and apps.
-This includes the pages you have visited, what you click on, your device settings, how you arrived on our website etc.
+- We collect usage information about you whenever you interact with our services.
+This includes the pages you have visited, what you click on, your device settings, how you arrived on our website, search queries etc.

 - We collect information from your device and the application you use to access our services.
 Device data includes your IP address, operating system version, device type, system and performance information and browser type.
 If you are using a mobile device, we also collect the UUID for that device.